Luna-devv/mellow-web/public/docs/notifications.md

-- Instant notifications for **YouTube, Twitch and Bluesky (bsky.app)**, more comming soon!
+- Instant notifications for **YouTube, Twitch, Bluesky and Reddit**, more comming soon!
-- Every server can have **up to 30 different channels and streamers for free**.
+- Every server can have **up to 30 different channels and users for free**.
-- Notifications are sent **within five to ten seconds** after uploading.
+- Notifications are sent **in real-time, almost instantly** after uploading.
 - And **free custom messages** for every notification individually.
 <br />